 ❓FAQs

-You can find a few suggestions, but there is no great substitute in reality.
-There are many components that make this a unique sauce, and you will not get the desired results with substitutes.
+You can find a few suggestions, but there is no great substitute.
+Many components make this a unique sauce, and you will not get the desired results with substitutes.
 Hoisin is commonly available in most markets and is worth buying for this recipe.

 The red pepper flakes are "to taste." ¼ teaspoon has minimal heat (1/10) but some pleasant taste. ½ teaspoon is about what you would typically have in a restaurant (3/10), but 1 teaspoon is more for the heat lover (7/10).

-Dried Chinese chilies can be used, like Tien Tsin peppers, but be careful since they can be very hot.
+Dried Chinese chilies like Tien Tsin peppers can be used, but be careful since they can be very hot.

 Several hints: first, dry the chicken as much as possible with paper towels before coating.
 Second, let the coating set on the chicken for 5-10 minutes before cooking.
 Third, flip gently in the skillet with a fork.
 And lastly, you can cook the chicken in several batches to not crowd the pan.